What Is a Drug Intervention?

 The truth is that an intervention is a conversation with a lot riding on it.
 Oftentimes, addicts are in denial about their substance abuse and may react angrily, and even violently, when confronted.

 Unmoderated interventions can be counterproductive.
 A professional interventionist can help to ensure that the invention runs smoothly, giving your loved one the optimal chance of choosing to get help.

-Since interventions can be intensely emotional, an interventionist can help ensure that the conversation stays positive, effective, calm, and on-track.
+Since interventions can be intensely emotional, an interventionist can help ensure that the conversation stays positive, effective, calm, and on track.
 You may want to express the hurt and anger you’ve felt from your loved one’s actions, but remember, the intervention is not about you.
-The sole purpose is to get your loved one the help they need.
+The sole purpose is to get your loved ones the help they need.
 A professional intervention works to keep accusations and name-calling out of the equation, keeping the central focus on the long-term health of the addicted individual.

 So, what’s the best way to approach a loved one about their addiction?
 Here are some tips:5